BrandonHoeft/Recommender-System-R-Tutorial/RecommenderLab_Tutorial.md

                                                    3
 ```

 The `getRatings` function returns the non-missing ratings values from the matrix as a numeric vector.
-The following histogram shows the distribution of the extracted movie ratings.
+The following histogram shows the distribution of all movie ratings in the dataset.
 We can see that ratings typically skew higher, centered around a median rating of 4.

 ```r